LDSSA/ds-prep-course/README.md

 Before the bootcamp you will have to complete these instructions, this is essential.

-Once you complete the setup mark yourself as such on [this spreadsheet](https://docs.google.com/spreadsheets/d/1bEOwvEmEJONYzW94efixHa8Te8I_QKC91m8WPoADxjY/edit?usp=sharing).
+Once you complete the setup mark yourself as such on [this spreadsheet](CREATE A SPREADSHEET WITH STUDENTS' NAMES).
+Make sure that you complete the setup by the 30th of March, as the course will begin on that day.
+If you are struggling to install any of the software to be mentioned below, tell us ASAP!
+The course by itself will be very intensive, so we do not want to you waste 5 hours on the setting up part!!

 By completing this you will setup and learn about all the tools you'll be using during the academy.
 We will also be able to identify any problems in time to figure out a solution.

+### Install Windows Subsystem for Linux/VMware

+COPY/PASTE FROM INSTRUCTOR README

 ### Setup _Git_/_GitHub_

+CHANGE SCREENSHOT INTO PREP COURSE-SPECIFIC REPO

 Having a _GitHub_ account and knowing the basics of committing and pushing changes are mandatory.